I underestimated the Low End, and that’s today we’re completing this series in a exclusive post about “KICK”

 Finding the Right Level of Your Kick

 Now that you know how to find the best sample, it’s time to find the right volume for your kick, and my process is pretty methodical.
 You don’t have to apply this or stick to the volume that this guide sets your kick to, but it is a good way to find a reference point to anchor it.
+You can read more about it in this post!

 - Find two tracks you like and match the volume of your track to the others with your ears.
 For that, only use your ears and avoid metering tools.
 In addition, this stage can happen regardless of your mastering chain, so you may need to lower the volume of your reference tracks until they match your current track.